About Amps consumption

 The compute resources for the Ingest category cannot be adjusted because ingest dynamically scales to the type and amount of data that is being pulled into the Amperity platform.

 Fine-tuning compute resource sizes is a balance between speed and cost.
 For well-distributed jobs, increasing compute resources might reduce runtime while consuming Amps at the same rate.
-For inefficient SQL operations, increasing compute resources may increase Amps consumption significantly, without significant runtime reduction.
+For inefficient SQL operations, increasing compute resources may increase Amps consumption, without significant runtime reduction.
 All changes to compute resources should be made in a sandbox and fully tested before promoting them to your production tenant.

 Important